Sinus Health and Allergies: Mold & Mildew

 - Itchy rashes

 Nasal polyps can also, but not always, be caused by mold.
 A polyp is a growth in the sinus tissues that are typically the size of a grape.
 Steroids and allergen avoidance with rinsing can be helpful but surgery is frequently required for removal.
 Like regular sinus infections, they can be caused by inflammation of the tissues due to mold exposure.
 Eliminating mold from surfaces and the air are the best way to reduce your risk of developing nasal polyps caused by mold and mildew.

 In addition to sinusitis and nasal polyps, mold can also cause muscle and joint pain, headaches, anxiety, shortness of breath and gastro-intestinal problems.

 Is there mold in my house?

-If you or your doctor determine that mold is the source of your chronic sinusitis, it is possible that the source of the mold is inside your home.
+If you or your doctor suspect that mold may be contributing to your chronic sinusitis, it is possible that the source of the mold is inside your home.
 Target the following areas when inspecting or cleaning your house for mold:

 - Christmas trees